arprater/dqp_pipeline/README.md

 # Dependencies

-This requires that pandaseq already be installed
+This requires that pandaseq already be installed and be in $PATH.